Now accepting new clients

 You do not need to explain your relationship perfectly before reaching out.

+You can start with the thing that keeps happening.
 The same argument.
 The shutdown.
 The defensiveness.
 The feeling that you cannot bring something up without it going badly.
-The moment when one of you feels alone, and the other feels attacked.
+The moment when both of you end up somewhere you did not want to be.

 That is enough to begin.